-In study AXA2678-001, in subjects receiving AXA2678, we observed attenuated muscle atrophy during the one week immobilization period compared to placebo, reflected by a 75.8% relative difference in average muscle cross sectional area, or CSA, assessed by magnetic resonance imaging, or MRI.
-Subjects receiving AXA2678 tended to have both Types I and II muscle fiber
+In study AXA2678-001, in subjects receiving AXA2678 24g three times a day, we observed attenuated muscle atrophy during the one week immobilization period compared to placebo, reflected by a 76% relative difference in average muscle cross sectional area, or CSA, assessed by magnetic resonance imaging, or MRI.
+Subjects receiving AXA2678 tended to have muscle fiber architecture preserved during immobilization and also tended to recover muscle strength to pre-immobilization baseline levels as compared to placebo within a short two-week recovery period.

 Once we have generated sufficient data for an AXA Candidate, we will decide whether to develop such candidate as a drug or non-drug product candidate.
 This development path decision will be based on the (i) strength of data from our Non-IND, IRB-Approved Clinical Studies, (ii) the unmet need, (iii) market opportunity and (iv) availability of accelerated paths to market under applicable regulations.
-To date, we have not submitted any INDs to conduct Clinical Trials with our AXA Candidates to evaluate their therapeutic potential, and therefore have not yet made any decisions to pursue future development of any of our AXA Candidates as drug product candidates.
-For AXA Candidates developed under an IND, we will discuss with the FDA our ability to use data generated from our Non-IND, IRB-Approved Clinical Studies to begin Phase II or registrational Clinical Trials.
+To date, we have not submitted any INDs to conduct Clinical Trials with our AXA Candidates to evaluate their therapeutic potential, and while we plan to pursue the development of AXA1665 as a drug product candidate under IND, we have not yet filed such IND nor made decisions to pursue future development of any of our other AXA Candidates as drug product candidates.
+For AXA Candidates developed under an IND, we will discuss with the FDA our ability to use data generated from our Non-IND, IRB-Approved Clinical Studies to begin Phase II or potential registrational Clinical Trials.

 We believe that the consistency and nature of the data from our three completed Non-IND, IRB-Approved Clinical Studies indicate that this approach has significant promise.
-We are focused on actively expanding our pipeline and currently reviewing additional development opportunities in central nervous system, or CNS, kidney and pulmonary function.
-Many diseases are driven by multifactorial dysregulated metabolism, and we have already characterized over 50 diseases for prioritization.
+We are focused on actively expanding our pipeline and currently reviewing additional development opportunities in hematology, central nervous system, or CNS, kidney and pulmonary function.
+Many diseases are driven by multifactorial dysregulated systemic metabolism, and we have already characterized over 50 diseases for prioritization.